family dispute arbitration in Van Nuys, California 91482

 In early 2023, the Hernandez family found themselves embroiled in a bitter dispute that tore their close-knit bond apart.
 What started as a disagreement over inheritance quickly escalated into a full-fledged arbitration battle in Van Nuys, California (ZIP 91482).

-Background: Maria and Jorge Hernandez, long-time residents of Van Nuys, had built a small but thriving real estate portfolio over two decades.
+Background: Maria and Jorge Hernandez, long-time residents of the claimant, had built a small but thriving real estate portfolio over two decades.
 When Jorge passed away unexpectedly in December 2022, his will left the portfolio evenly split among his three children: Carlos (38), Lucia (35), and Elena (30).
 However, tensions flared when Carlos discovered that his younger sister Elena had quietly transferred one of the key rental properties—a four-unit apartment on Saticoy Street valued at approximately $650,000—into her name alone.

 The Dispute: Carlos claimed Elena’s actions violated the spirit of Jorge’s will and demanded the transfer be reversed or compensated.
 Elena argued the transfer was legal and part of Jorge’s earlier, unwritten intentions, citing text messages between Jorge and herself discussing management responsibilities.
 Lucia attempted to mediate but eventually sided with Carlos, believing in equitable treatment.
 The resulting stalemate led to arbitration, avoiding costly court proceedings.